myConsciousness/duo-tracker/playstore/resources/promotion.md

 # Promotion

-## Titlt
+## Title

-Duo Tracker: Ultimate Tracker for Duolingo
+Ultimate Tracker for Duolingo!

 ## Remarks

-The ultimate tracker to power your learning on Duolingo!
+Beautiful and cool tracker to power your learning on Duolingo!

 ## Body